front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### Files loading in a Scss file

-Until now, files used in a `.scss` file were to be loaded from the public directory or by using long and tidious file paths.
+Until now, files used in a `.scss` file were to be loaded from the public directory or by using long and tedious file paths.
 This is no longer the case.
 You can now use relative imports.

 For instance, if you have a `theme/components/atoms/Icon/_Icon.scss` file, you will be able to import the font file directly: